-- our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ongoing and planned clinical trials, including our third Phase 3 clinical trial of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery, our Phase 3 clinical trials of OTX-DP for the treatment of allergic conjunctivitis, our Phase 2 clinical trial of OTX-DP for inflammatory dry eye disease and our Phase 2b clinical trial of OTX-TP for the treatment of glaucoma and ocular hypertension; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for OTX-DP, OTX-TP and our other product candidates; - our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - the preclinical development of our anti-VEGF hydrogel depot for the treatment of wet age-related macular degeneration; - our estimates regarding the potential market opportunity for OTX-DP, OTX-TP, ReSure Sealant and our other product candidates; - our commercialization, marketing and manufacturing plans, capabilities and strategy; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to raise additional capital; - · the impact of government laws and regulations; and - our competitive position.
+- · our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ongoing and planned clinical trials, including our third Phase 3 clinical trial of DEXTENZATM, also referred to as OTX-DP for the treatment of ocular inflammation and pain following cataract surgery, our Phase 3 clinical trials of DEXTENZA for the treatment of allergic conjunctivitis, our Phase 2 clinical trial of DEXTENZA for inflammatory dry eye disease and our Phase 2b clinical trial and additional clinical trials of DEXTENZA for the treatment of glaucoma and ocular hypertension; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for DEXTENZA, OTX-TP and our other product candidates; - our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - the preclinical development of our hydrogel depot with protein based or small molecule anti-VEGF, including tyrosine kinase inhibitors, or TKIs, hydrogel depot for the treatment of wet age-related macular degeneration and other back-of-the-eye diseases; - our estimates regarding the potential market opportunity for DEXTENZA, OTX-TP, ReSure Sealant and our other product candidates; - our commercialization, marketing and manufacturing plans, capabilities and strategy; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to raise additional capital; - the impact of government laws and regulations; and - our competitive position.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forwardlooking statements we make.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Our forwardlooking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.